Karate Classes In West Green

 We bring these three activities together to bring you a complete Karate tuition experience in West Green .

-Karate History and its Development into a World Martial Art At the turn of the 20th century, Anko Itosu gained permission to finish the shroud of secrecy for those who wished to learn fighting techinques and began teaching Karate in Okinawan institutions.
-This resulted in additional expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who presented the art to Japan in 1922.
+Karate: Some Historical Information At the turn of the Twentieth century, Anko Itosu gained permission to finish the shroud of secrecy for people who wished to learn forms of martial arts and started teaching Karate in Okinawan institutions.
+This resulted in additional expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who unveiled the skill to Japan in 1922.

 (info courtesy of: Karate Class in West Green )